evolvedbinary/hsg-project-wiki/Setup.md

 ## Connect to hsg with Transmit

 Transmit is a file transfer client that makes it easy to upload many files to eXist or perform other batch file processes.
 You will be provided with this software [during your training](training-checklist).
-We use version 5.2.3, since later versions have a bug that causes Transmit to fail when connecting to localhost; find version 5.2.3 at https://download.panic.com/transmit/.

 1. Select `Favorites` > `Add to Favorites...`